kurur0s/kurur0s.github.io/README.md

 # Currently working on:
 ## henkan
-  simple and clean android app that appy romanized lyrics from hiragana/katagana.
+  Simple and clean android app that appy romanized lyrics from hiragana/katagana.
 ## Machucho
-  *Mitos y Leyendas* deck builder for personal use.
+  Simple *Mitos y Leyendas* tcg deck builder for personal use.